SARN: Structurally-Aware Recurrent Network for Spatio-Temporal Disaggregation: Datasets

 \section{Datasets}

-We worked with four datasets: NYC taxi data, NYC bikeshare data, NYC 911 call data, and Chicago taxi data.
-Each dataset contains records at the individual level (e.g., individual taxi/bikeshare trip; individual 911-call location).
-Those four datasets cover various domains and city grids. \begin{itemize}[leftmargin=0.12in] \item \textbf{NYC Taxi Data}: NYC taxi trip data were collected from NYC Open Data portal\footnote{\url{https://opendata.cityofnewyork.us/data/}} from 01/01/2016 to 06/30/2016.
+In our research, we use two mobility datasets --- NYC taxi data and NYC bikeshare data.
+Each dataset contains individual-level records. \begin{itemize}[leftmargin=0.14in] \item \textbf{NYC Taxi Data}: NYC taxi trip data is collected from NYC Open Data portal\footnote{\url{https://opendata.cityofnewyork.us/data/}} from 01/01/2016 to 06/30/2016.
 The raw data are presented in tabular format.
-Each record summarizes the information for one single taxi trip, which contains the longitude and latitude of the location where the taxi took off.
+Each record summarizes the information for one single taxi trip, which contains the longitude and latitude of the location of the trip start.

-\item \textbf{NYC Bikeshare Data}: NYC bikeshare data were collected from NYC DOT \footnote{\url{https://citibikenyc.com/system-datafrom}} 01/01/2021 to 06/30/2021.
-Similar to the taxi data, the raw data are presented in tabular format.
-Each data point summarizes the information for one single bike trip, including the longitude and latitude of the location where the bike was unlocked.

-\item \textbf{NYC 911 Call Data}: NYC 911 call data were collected from NYC Open Data portal\footnote{\url{https://data.cityofnewyork.us/Public-Safety/NYPD-Calls-for-Service-Year-to-Date-/n2zq-pubd}} from 01/01/2021 to 06/29/2021.
-Similar to the taxi data, the raw data are presented in tabular format.
-Each data point summarizes the call information, including the longitude and latitude of the location where the call was made.

-\item \textbf{Chicago Taxi Data Data}: Chicago taxi data were collected from Chicago Data portal \footnote{\url{https://data.cityofchicago.org/Transportation/Taxi-Trips-2022/npd7-ywjz}} from 01/01/2022 to 12/31/2022.
-Similar to NYC datasets, the raw data are presented in tabular format.
-Each data point summarizes each taxi trip information, including the longitude and latitude of the location where the passenger was picked up. \end{itemize} The average counts for each geographic level and the corresponding standard deviations are reported in Table \ref{tab:descriptive-statistics}.
-We noticed that the standard deviations are rather large.
-This is because the uneven distribution of data points.
-Take taxi data for example, upper Manhattan regions (e.g., Inwood) have way fewer taxi rides than central Manhattan.

-For NYC, we select four predefined geographic levels, covering lower to finer geospatial resolutions --- Public Use Microdata Area (PUMA), Neighborhood Tabulation Areas (NTA), Census Tracts (Tract), and Census Blocks (Block).
-Their geographic boundaries in 2010 are collected from NYC open data portal.
-We generated an geographic resolution level --- Extreme, which contains areal units that are smaller than Census Block.
-This geographic resolution is to prepare for the synthesis of individual data records.
-For Chicago, which has different predefined geographic structures than NYC, we select geographic levels as close as possible to those of NYC --- Community Areas (COM), Census Tracts (Tract), and Census Blocks (Block).
-We also generated an geographic resolution level --- Extreme, which contains areal units that are smaller than Census Block.
-Figure \ref{fig:geo-visualization} shows the resolutions of five geographic levels in NYC.